the-gooniest/autonomous_vehicle_sim/README.md

 The simulator itself contains a variety of useful features highlighted by its array of virtual sensors.
 These include configurable camera outputs, IMU data, and internal vehicle state information such as throttle and steering data.

-In the main menu, additional simulator parameters can be adjusted, including
+In the main menu, additional simulator parameters can be adjusted, including:
 * Simulation Speed
 * Varying degrees of auto pilot
 * The designated driving lane
 * Publish rate of output messages

 The level of customization of a simulator provides particularly shines when prototyping sensor configurations.
 Tasks such as choosing where to mount cameras around the vehicle or testing those cameras with fish eye lens would normally take hours to days to customize in reality but only take minutes to prototype in the simulation.